UK, France, Germany regret Latest US Move On Iran - UrduPoint

 "We deeply regret the US decision to end the three waivers covering key JCPOA nuclear projects in Iran," read a joint statement from the three European powers.

-The nuclear deal was signed by the US, Britain, China, France, Germany and Russia as well as Iran.
+The nuclear deal, known formally as the Joint Comprehensive Plan of Action (JCPOA), was signed by the US, Britain, China, France, Germany and Russia as well as Iran.

 However, the US pulled out in 2018 and the latest decision on waivers, following further sanctions, raises the prospect that the agreement could collapse.